OleHolmNielsen/ITwiki/docs/Lenovo_DW612S.rst

 The default administrator username is *USERID* with password *PASSW0RD*.
 It is required to change the password at first login (min.
 10 chars).

+**IMPORTANT:**
+Check that the firmware version is up to date, see the above section, and upgrade if necessary.

 You should make a SMM2_ data backup and restore using a FAT32 formatted USB_flash_drive_ via the GUI menu item `Configure->Backup and Restore Configuration`.